gabrielfs7/object-calisthenics-workshop/README.md

 ## Exercises

-The go is fix all the error reported by the ObjectCalisthenics rule set:
+The goal is to fix all the error reported by the ObjectCalisthenics rule set:

 ### 1. Generate the report: